-The legal and policy framework for this policy is based on
+The legal and policy framework

-The policy is based on statutory guidance from the UK government and builds on information provided in the Keeping Children Safe in Education (September 2021), hereafter referred to as KCSIE, and Working Together to Safeguard Children (July 2018), Section 157 of the Education Act 2002 and the Non-Maintained Special Schools (England) Regulations 2015., The Teachers' Standards state that teachers, including head teachers, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and maintain public trust in the teaching profession as part of their professional duties, What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.
-Then further also The prevent duty: for schools and childcare providers (July 2015), Counter-Terrorism and Security Act 2015 & Revised Prevent duty guidance: for England and Wales.
+The policy is based on statutory guidance from the UK government and builds on information provided in the Keeping Children Safe in Education (September 2023), hereafter referred to as KCSIE.
+Other documents that inform this policy are: Working Together to Safeguard Children (July 2018); Section 157 of the Education Act (2002); Non-Maintained Special Schools (England) Regulations (2015); What to do if you're worried a child is being abused (2015); The prevent duty: For schools and childcare providers (July 2015); Counter-Terrorism and Security Act (2015); Revised Prevent duty guidance: for England and Wales; and, Equality Act (2010).

-We also adhere to Czech legislation and are governed by the Czech law: Act no 359/1999 Col., on Social and Legal Protection of Children, as amended.
+We also adhere to Czech legislation and are governed by the Czech law: Act no 359/1999 Col., on Social and Legal Protection of Children (as amended), and recognise that being subjected to harassment, violence and or abuse may breach children's rights, as set out in the Human Rights Act

-For a comprehensive understanding of safeguarding children and child protection practice at International School Olomouc, this policy should be read in conjunction with the School's:
+For a comprehensive understanding of safeguarding children and child protection practice at International School Olomouc, this policy should be read in conjunction with the school's:

-Staff Behaviour (Code of Conduct) Policy Behaviour Policy Anti-Bullying Policy Online Safety Policy & Acceptable Use Agreements Health & Safety Policy Safer recruitment & Appointment Policy SEND Policy Equal Opportunities Policy Staff Handbook First Aid Policy Safe Care Practise Lost child procedure Mental Health and Wellbeing Policy
+- Staff Behaviour (Code of Conduct) Policy

+- Behaviour Policy

+- Anti-Bullying Policy

+- Online Safety Policy & Acceptable Use Agreements

+- Health & Safety Policy

+- Safer recruitment & Appointment Policy

+- Learning Support Policy

+- Equal Opportunities Policy

+- Staff Handbook

+- First Aid Policy

+- Safe Care Practise

+- Missing Child policy and procedure

+- Mental Health and Wellbeing Policy

+- Relationships and Sex Education Policy